defzzd/django-imagr/README.md

 ## Views overview ##

 In addition to incorporating the django-registration-redux library
-    for user registration, Imagr has nine custom page views.
+    for user registration, Imagr has eleven custom page views.

     front_page:
         Allows users to sign up and log in.